 In the International Society for Sports Nutrition’s position on creatine, the authors state:

 “The large body of research with positive results from MC supplementation leads us to conclude that it is the most effective nutritional supplement available today for increasing high-intensity exercise capacity and building lean mass.”

 How to take creatine monohydrate

 As mentioned above, the overall goal of creatine supplementation is to saturate the muscle stores with creatine.
-This can be accomplished in a number of ways, but it appears that an initial loading protocol followed by sustained dosing is the optimal way to quickly reach and maintain saturation levels.
+This can be accomplished in several ways, but an initial loading protocol followed by sustained dosing is optimal to reach and maintain saturation levels quickly.

-Such a protocol would be similar to the following: ingest approximately .3 g / kg / day for 5-7 days (approximately 20 grams per day in 5-gram increments) and 3-5 g / day after the first 5-7 day period. .
+Such a protocol would be similar to ingesting approximately .3 g / kg / day for 5-7 days (approximately 20 grams per day in 5-gram increments) and 3-5 g / day after the first 5-7 day period.

 Regarding the timing of creatine, there has been recent data on how the timing of supplementation affects its efficacy.
 While creatine has often been marketed as a pre-workout supplement, science does not support this idea.

 Before diving into the studies on this, think about the whole concept of creatine supplementation.
 It works by bioaccumulation, so a small pre-workout dose likely won’t increase muscle stores enough to get a training benefit.

 A recent paper titled “The Effects of Creatine Monohydrate Pre- and Post-Workout Supplementation on Body Composition and Strength” analyzed how the timing of creatine supplementation impacted its efficacy.